BOND REPORT : U.S. Government Bond Yields Stabilize After Post-Fed Pullback

 Treasury yields were flat to marginally lower Thursday, stabilizing a day after a widely expected decision by the Federal Reserve to raise rates while leaving its forecasts largely unchanged, which had prompted a relief rally in bond prices.

-The yield on the 10-year Treasury note was off 0.3 basis point at 3.055%, while the 2-year note yield rose 0.8 basis point to 2.835%.
-The 30-year Treasury bond yield was little changed at 3.192%.
+The yield on the 10-year Treasury note declined 0.6 basis point to 3.054%, while the 2-year note yield rose 1.2 basis points to 2.835%.
+The 30-year Treasury bond yield was pulled back 1.2 basis points to end at 3.181%.
 Yields and debt prices move in opposite directions.

 Treasurys had weakened since late August as traders moved to price in Fed rate-hike forecasts they had previously doubted, pushing yields higher.
 The 10-year yield on Tuesday topped 3.10% to end at its highest since May, while the yield on the more directly rate-hike sensitive 2-year note traded at levels last seen in 2008.